-ADSelfService Plus provides several out of the box reports that give your administrator a holistic view of users' password status in all connected domains.
-You can generate reports for specific OUs or for the entire domain.
-A quick snapshot of all essential and top-level information on the domain users' password status is available in the dashboard.
+ADSelfService Plus provides several out-of-the-box reports that give administrators a holistic view of users' password and account status, enrollment, and self-service actions in all connected domains.
+Administrators can generate reports for specific OUs or for the entire domain.
+A quick snapshot of all essential and top-level information on the domain users' password and account status is available in the dashboard.

 ADSelfService Plus allows administrators to: